Last updated on March 9th, 2023 at 02:20 pm

-There is no problem with deadlifting two days in a row, or even more days, if you wish.
+There is no problem with deadlifting two (or even more) days in a row, although this will largely depend on your training experience and powers of recovery.
 However, you should vary the intensity and stick to lower volumes of work.
-Plus, you should also choose an alternative deadlift variation if you decide to deadlift more than once a week.
+Plus, you can use alternative deadlift variations if you decide to perform the movement more than once a week.

 Vary Your Deadlift Intensity